dzokha/tcpfeature/README.md

 Tcpfeature module is proposed to extract, normalize 29 features from network packets

+Please cite the paper if it can help you.
+Thank you very much.

 ```
 V. K. Nguyen, M. Nhat Quang Truong, V. L. Le, Q. Thang Le and T. H. Nguyen, "A Novel Approach for Data Collection and Network Attack Warning," 2019 11th International Conference on Knowledge and Systems Engineering (KSE), 2019, pp. 1-6, doi: 10.1109/KSE.2019.8919494.
 ```